 Calculate Your Estimated Taxes

-For a household earning $100,000 in taxable wages, the proposed increase would equal approximately $400 per year or $33 per month.
+For a household earning $100,000 in taxable wages, the proposed additional tax would equal approximately $400 per year or $33 per month.
 The proposed tax is focused on wage-earners contributing to the infrastructure we all use and will not increase the tax burden for residents on fixed retirement incomes.
 The tax does not apply to Social Security income, pensions, or annuities.
-Approximately 75% of City residents work and pay income taxes in other cities under our current 1.5% tax credit.
-Those dollars do not come back to Avon Lake.
-The 1.5% tax credit will remain in place, but the additional 0.4% tax would apply to earned income for ALL residents, regardless of where they work.
+IRA, 401k, and deferred compensation distributions are not taxable for retirees (i.e., non-wage earners).

 In addition, this does not take funding from our schools or library.

-If the 0.4% income tax increase is passed, the City will stop collecting its existing 1.5-mill operating property tax, resulting in an overall tax decrease for retired residents.
+If the additional 0.4% income tax is passed, the City will stop collecting its existing 1.5-mill operating property tax, resulting in an overall tax decrease for retired residents.
 Because the income tax issue would apply only to earned income, it will not increase the tax burden for residents on fixed retirement incomes.

 We have maintained our quality of life on 1992 tax rates for 33 years.
 The City has taken action to bridge the funding gap by reducing operating budgets, limiting overtime pay, initiating steps to reduce healthcare costs, and pursuing grants and other revenue sources.
 However, these efforts alone cannot keep pace with the rising costs of capital improvements.
 To fix our roads, manage stormwater, and maintain our services effectively, we need to align our revenue with today’s costs.